top of page

 As I write this tale it’s still a shock, hard to take, that a perfectly healthy 80-something year old fit lady, living alone and taking care of herself had been taking opioid medication for three years for absolutely no reason.

 But the saddest part of my story, that in my brief visit I didn’t know what type of drug she had been taking, just for the long ago healed wrist.
-Not until we stopped the medication that I now realise she had been addicted, as she found an old prescription in the cupboard went to her local chemist for her regular medication and then hid them, taking one when I was not around.
+Not until we stopped the medication that I now realise she had been addicted.
+Without telling any family member, she found an old prescription in the cupboard went to her local chemist for her regular medication and then hid them, taking them when I was not around.

 I’m glad that we had a locum who asked questions, checking the strength of the medication she was taking and removing arthritis from her file.
 Working with and monitoring older people is a special skill and geriatric medicine needs a lot of specially trained people.
 Older bodies certainly look different on the outside and certainly process drug and nutrients very differently from younger people.